TEXT-S&P summary: Compagnie de Saint-Gobain

 Rationale

-The ratings on leading France-based construction and engineered materials and solutions manufacturer and distributor Compagnie de Saint-Gobain reflect Standard & Poor’s Ratings Services’ view of the company’s “strong” business risk profile and “significant” financial risk profile.
+The ratings on leading France-based construction and engineered materials and solutions manufacturer and distributor Compagnie de Saint-Gobain (Saint-Gobain) reflect Standard & Poor’s Ratings Services’ view of its “strong” business risk profile.
+Underpinning this are its broad business mix, geographic diversity, large size, and solid market positions.
+Partly offsetting these strengths are Saint-Gobain’s “significant” financial risk profile; and its exposure to cyclical end markets, notably construction and autos, and to energy and raw material input costs.

-Underpinning the ratings are the company’s broad business mix, with activities in several industries, and broad diversification of earnings by geography and customers.
-Saint-Gobain’s large size, solid market positions, and pricing power, supported by its technological leadership, are additional supports.